-Transgender and non-binary people
+Transgender and non-binary people20

 Internationally, transgender and non-binary people are more likely to be affected by HIV than the general population (Kirwan et al 2021).
-In New Zealand Aotearoa, we may have a low incidence of HIV in the transgender and non-binary communities.
+In Aotearoa New Zealand, we may have a low incidence of HIV in the transgender and non-binary communities.
 Overseas, the high HIV incidence among transgender communities may be driven by increased risk associated with sex work or injecting drug use.
-These practices may be more common among some transgender and non-binary populations globally (Poteat et al 2017), however, they carry relatively lower risk for HIV acquisition in New Zealand Aotearoa compared with many other countries.
-The most vulnerable parts of the transgender and non-binary community in New Zealand Aotearoa are likely to be people whose sexual networks include gay, bisexual and other men who have sex with men.
+These practices may be more common among some transgender and non-binary populations globally (Poteat et al 2017), however, they carry relatively lower risk for HIV acquisition in Aotearoa New Zealand compared with many other countries.
+The most vulnerable parts of the transgender and non-binary community in Aotearoa New Zealand are likely to be people whose sexual networks including gay, bisexual and other men who have sex with men.